Skip to content

 Introduction to Astronomy

-In this course you’ll learn the basics of stargazing, the mysteries of other worlds, how stars form and die, how galaxies are shaped and move, and the way the universe began.
-You’ll use the tools and methods that astronomers themselves use to uncover the mysteries of our universe.
-You can look forward to on campus field trips and activities integrating math, physics and science concepts.
+Do you like to look up at the night sky and wonder what’s “out there”?
+In this course, you’ll launch your exploration into the mysteries of the universe.
+Find out how stars form and die, how galaxies are shaped and move, and the way it all began.
+Learn the basics of stargazing and use the tools and methods that astronomers use to explore space.
+You can look forward to field trips and activities that integrate math, physics and science concepts.

 What You'll Learn

-• The scale of our solar system and how the universe began
+• The scale of our solar system and universe

 • How to locate objects in the sky and in space